Why These Documents? Explainable Generative Retrieval with Hierarchical Category Paths: Preliminaries

 \subsection{Document Representation and Identifier}

 \paragraph{Document representation.} For the indexing task, each document is used as the input.
 This makes it crucial to define effective input representations of the long document while preserving as much of its information as possible within the context length of the language model.
-The primary approaches to effectively representing documents are FirstP~\cite{nips/Tay/DSI} and Document as Query (DaQ)~\cite{nips/WangHWMWCXCZL0022/NCI}.
-FirstP uses only the first $k$ tokens from the beginning of the document, while DaQ randomly extracts chunks from the document.
+The primary approaches to effectively representing documents are FirstP~\cite{nips/Tay/DSI} and DaQ~\cite{nips/WangHWMWCXCZL0022/NCI}.
+FirstP uses only the first $k$ tokens from the document as input representation, while DaQ randomly extracts chunks from the document.

-\paragraph{Document identifier.} To ensure that docid effectively encodes semantic information of document, a variety of approaches have been proposed.
-Docid can be broadly categorized into \textit{\sembasedocid} and \textit{\textbasedocid}.
+\paragraph{Document identifier.} To ensure that docid effectively encodes information of document, a variety of methods have been proposed.
 Semantic docid represents each document as a series of numbers, where each number corresponds to a cluster index derived from the document’s dense representation.
-This dense representation is encoded by a PLM-based encoder~\cite{NAACL/Devlin2019/BERT} and mapped to discrete cluster indices using methods such as hierarchical k-means~\cite{nips/Tay/DSI, nips/WangHWMWCXCZL0022/NCI} or product quantization~\cite{corr/abs-2208-09257/Ultron}.
+This representation is encoded by a PLM~\cite{NAACL/Devlin2019/BERT} and mapped to discrete cluster indices using methods such as hierarchical k-means~\cite{nips/Tay/DSI, nips/WangHWMWCXCZL0022/NCI} or product quantization~\cite{corr/abs-2208-09257/Ultron}.
 Lexical docid is a textual format designed to effectively convey the semantic content of a document.
-It can be constructed using various forms, such as the document’s title~\cite{iclr/CaoI0P21/GENRE}, substrings~\cite{nips/BevilacquaOLY0P22/SEAL}, keywords~\cite{SIGIR/Zhang2023/TSGen, Lee2023GLENGR, CIKM/Wang2023/NOVO}, URL~\cite{corr/abs-2208-09257/Ultron}, and pseudo query~\cite{SIGKDD/Tang2023/SE-DSI}.
-Title and URL are used as docid directly from the dataset.
-Substrings are generated by the retrieval model using an FM index~\cite{fmindexFerraginaandManzini00}, which creates specific n-grams within the document for retrieval.
-Keywords are extracted from the document using methods such as TF-IDF~\cite{sigir/robertson97/TF-IDF}, BM25~\cite{robertson09/bm25}, or pre-trained language models (PLMs).
-Pseudo query is generated using query generation models, such as docT5query~\cite{NogueiraL19/docT5query}, which is then utilized as the docid.
+It can be constructed using various forms, such as title~\cite{iclr/CaoI0P21/GENRE}, substrings~\cite{nips/BevilacquaOLY0P22/SEAL}, keywords~\cite{SIGIR/Zhang2023/TSGen, Lee2023GLENGR}, URL~\cite{corr/abs-2208-09257/Ultron}, and pseudo query~\cite{SIGKDD/Tang2023/SE-DSI}.